in2code-de/in2publish_core/Documentation/Use/TheSimpleWay/PublishFiles.md

 ## Publish

 Files with their related records can be published simply by clicking the arrow icon.
-This triggers the transfer of the files and records to the live system.
+This triggers the transfer of the files and records to the production system.

 ![Arrow](_img/icon_arrow.png)